cdorfer/edgeDAQ/README.md

 - Tektronix DPO5204B 2GHz

 ###Software Requirements:
-- Python3 (ConfigObj, PyQt5, numpy, matplotlib, pyserial)
+- Python3 (ConfigObj, PyQt5, numpy, matplotlib, pyserial, pyvisa)
 - Qt5
 - NI VISA

 ###Use:
-After all packages were installed the software can be easily started with: python main.py
+After all packages were installed the software can be easily started with:

+python main.py